TheCDC/sudoku_backtracking/README.md

 from sudoku_solving import *
 ```

-Boards can be created form strings or lists.
+Boards can be created from strings or lists.
 The size of the board is assumed to be 9x9, unless specified otherwise.

 ```python